Support: HD PVR and HD PVR Gaming Edition

 Solution: Record using ts or m2ts formats.
 Arcsoft is working on a fix for this issue.
 Note: this only occurs with TME and not ShowBiz.

-Sony Vegas does not detect AAC audio on .TS or .M2TS files.
-When recording videos in the Arcsoft Capture module, make sure AC3 is selected under Format settings.
-If using Colossus with Sony Vegas, you must use either optical audio (Dolby Digital AC3 audio format) or you must record in MP4 format.
+Sony Vegas does not detect non-AC-3 audio in .TS or .M2TS files.
+When recording videos in the Arcsoft Capture module, make sure AC-3 is selected under Format settings.
+If using HD PVR with Sony Vegas, you must use either optical audio (Dolby Digital AC3 audio format) or you must record in MP4 format with AC-3 audio.

 In Showbiz you have to set the default resolution used when uploading.
 This is done by going to Options; Preferences; Other and selecting the desired YouTube resolution.